 where the magnitude of momentum is $k=\sqrt{2mE}$, and the scattering phase shift $\delta(k)$ is given as

 Furthermore, from Eq.~\eqref{eq_kcotdelta}, the scattering length $a_0$ is obtained as

 We find that the analytical solution can be obtained for the energy-dependent potential by replacing $\omega \to \omega(E)$ in the expressions for energy-independent potentials.
-This is because the energy is fixed when we solve for the scattering wavefunction, so that the self-consistency of the energy is not necessarily imposed in the Lippmann-Schwinger equation.
+This is because the energy is fixed when we solve for the scattering wave function, so that the self-consistency of the energy is not necessarily imposed in the Lippmann-Schwinger equation.
 On the other hand, it is necessary to solve self-consistently the Schr\"{o}dinger equation for the bound state.
-Therefore, it should be noted that the wavefunction of the bound state cannot be obtained by the simple replacement of $\omega \to \omega(E)$.
+Therefore, it should be noted that the wave function of the bound state cannot be obtained by the simple replacement of $\omega \to \omega(E)$.